-Tactile AI: touch data for physical AI
+Tactile AI: touch data for Physical AI

 Organized robot skin learning library with technical cards, tactile sensor samples, and research screens.